NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/Problem Statement and Domain Overview.md

 The primary objectives of AR management are:

 1. **Collect cash quickly** by securing payments as soon as possible.
-2. **Minimise the collection period** – the longer the payment is overdue, the less likely the full amount will be collected.
+2. **Minimise the collection period** – the longer the payment is overdue, the less likely the full amount will be collected (or, for example, a decrease in the overall value of the receivable due to the time value of money).

 **Collection Probability** over time:
 - **93%** of the owed amount is collected within **30 days**.